atsuvovor/CyberThreat_Insight/model_dev/lagacy_best_model_dev/README.md

 * Standardized evaluation metrics
 * **Winning model selected by overall accuracy**

 > *"The winning model was selected based on Overall Accuracy.
-For a detailed breakdown of how we adapted standard metrics for the unsupervised benchmarking phase, see [Appendix A: Applicable Metrics](Appendix A: Applicable Metrics for Anomaly Detection)."*
+For a detailed breakdown of how we adapted standard metrics for the unsupervised benchmarking phase, see [Appendix A: Applicable Metrics](#appendix-a-applicable-metrics-for-anomaly-detection)*

 * Framework easily extensible to: